rzagabe/ml-models/README.md

 ## Machine Learning Models in C++
 ---

-Personal machine learning algorithms implementations in C++.
+Personal machine learning algorithm implementations in C++.

 TODO(zagabe.lu@gmail.com): Provide more insights about the repo..